 An F23 Expression Fragment is only identified with respect to its occurrence in a known or assumed whole.
 The size of an instance of F23 Expression Fragment ranges from more than 99% of an instance of F22 Self-Contained Expression to tiny bits (a few words from a text, one bar from a musical composition, one detail from a still image, a two-second clip from a movie, etc.).

-Examples: The only remnants of Sappho’s poems
+Examples: The only remnants of Sappho’s poems [Sappho fragments have to be dealt with as a substitute for a SCExpression, for lack of a "more complete whole” Steve: the evidence for the expression is fragmentary, but not the expression itself (which we do not fully know).
+I agree with Steve, but what I mean is that what we do have are the "complete set of fragments" of Sappho's poems]

 The words ‘Beati pauperes spiritu’ (excerpted from Matthew’s Gospel 5,3 in Latin translation)